 The quality of the answers we get are directly correlated with the quality of the questions we ask.
 Here’s how to improve your questions.

 When we run our once-a-year Re:Think Europe event, 10 participants work with us for a month before the event to hone their questions.
 This is the most intense event we run for a reason.
 Each person brings a problem or challenge to the table for others to help with.
 Participants research each other’s problems before the event.
-Before they even show up, refining and iterating the questions often helps the participants make huge leaps forward.
+Before they even show up, refining and iterating the questions often help the participants make huge leaps forward.

 As a society, we tend to focus a lot on answers.
 Answers are solutions to problems.
 We tend to give less prestige to questions.
 Everyone has them.
 They’re easy.
 It’s the answers that take the work.

-Let me share a story that took place in my second-year history class in university.
+Let me share a story that took place in my second-year history class at university.
 We started discussing the assigned reading.
 I didn’t really understand it, but I figured I’d get it just sitting there.
 Then this guy raised his hand and said, “Hey Professor, could you explain [technical term]?
 It wasn’t clear to me from the article.”

 Boom.
 I had this startling insight.
 Up until then, I had always been afraid to ask questions like that for fear of looking stupid [read about pluralistic ignorance here].
 But this guy didn’t appear stupid.
 At that moment, he seemed like the smartest guy in the class.

 Asking questions means you want to learn.
 You want to understand and know.
 So where do you start?
 Anywhere you want.
 But don’t feel pressure to begin with the big questions, the ones we all confront at one time or another, like the meaning of life, or what exists beyond our physical experience of earth.
 There is a significant amount to be learned from the seemingly mundane ones, questions that seem so basic, once we reach about age 12 we no longer bother asking them—because we either think we know the answer or are afraid of admitting we don’t.